keelancook/mediumish/_posts/2017-11-14-gospel-centered-must-mean-more-than-the-preaching.md

 ---
 layout: post
-title: "\"Gospel-centered\" Must Mean More Than the Preaching"
+title: "Gospel-centered Must Mean More Than the Preaching"
 date: "2017-11-14"
 categories:
   - "evangelism"